dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/auto-exposures.md

 Auto-exposures helps users understand how their models are used in downstream analytics tools to inform investments and reduce incidents — ultimately building trust and confidence in data products.
 It imports and auto-generates exposures based on Tableau dashboards, with user-defined curation.

-Auto-exposures is available on [Versionless](/docs/dbt-versions/versionless-cloud) and to [dbt Cloud Enterprise](https://www.getdbt.com/pricing/) plans.
+Auto-exposures is available on [Versionless](/docs/dbt-versions/versionless-cloud) and on [dbt Cloud Enterprise](https://www.getdbt.com/pricing/) plans.

 For more information on how to set up auto-exposures, prerequisites, and more &mdash; refer to [configure auto-exposures in Tableau and dbt Cloud](/docs/cloud-integrations/configure-auto-exposures).